AEON MALL Hiroshima-Gion

 Miyajima of Aki

 Miyajima in Aki, one of Japan’s Three Beautiful Scenic Spots.
 Instantly identifiable by its red large torii shrine gate, Itsukushima shrine is designated as both a nationally important cultural property and a World Heritage site.
 The 16 meter high torii gate makes for an unforgettable sight.
 Mt.
 Misen, 530 meters above sea level, is also worth visiting for the spectacular view from the summit.

-The Yamato Museum is situated in the city of Kure, where the famous battleship, “Yamato” was constructed.
+The Yamato Museum is situated in the city of Kure, where the famous battleship, "Yamato" was constructed.
 Taking pride of place here is a 26.3 meter miniature of the Yamato.
-Also included are realia such as a Zero fighter and the manned torpedoes “Kaiten”, or special purpose submarine "Kairyu".
+Also the museum displays an authentic Zero fighter as well as the manned torpedoes "Kaiten", or special purpose submarine "Kairyu".
 They are poignant reminders of the importance of peace and the misery of war.

 This garden was created by Naga'akira Asano, a former lord of Hiroshima, in 1620.
 It has been selected as one of the Best 100 Historic Gardens in Japan.
 Hillocks, valleys, bridges and a tea room are tastefully arranged around a pond containing islands of various sizes .
 About 200,000 visitors a year enjoy its condensed Japanesque beauty.